top of page

 D: I’ll see what I can do - back to me - at present my purpose is speed, to see my manor as much as I may - and watch that no souls shall be poach’d away

-B: If we follow’d my taste, indeed, I should mount in a waggon of my past loves – and smile to see them coo like doves
+B: If we follow’d my taste, indeed, I should mount in a wagon of my past loves - and smile to see them coo like doves

-D: mmm – this could prove a challenge (rubs pointed chin) – well, I do possess a state-coach at Carlton House – and a chariot in Seymour Place
+D: mmm - this could prove a challenge (rubs pointed chin) - well - I do possess a splendid state-coach at Carlton House - and a chariot in Seymour Place

-B: I’ve left such well-appointed bores behind me –they are not formidable temptations (laughs) - however - it is time for supper, would you care to join us?
+B: From the workshop of Baxter, one hopes (chuckles) - they are hardly formidable temptations - however - it is time for supper, would you care to join us?

 SCENE 2

 M: What have you bought home, Shelley?
 Am I imagining that pointed tail - is it a Swiss custom?
-Why has he bought outsize cutlery?
+Why has he brought outsize cutlery?

-PBS rocking himself and chewing on Wisteria buds
+PBS is rocking himself and chewing on Wisteria buds

-D(to Mary): Hello, I am the Devil, Lucifer or Satan - what you will - and I must say the excitable reports of Satanic activity which I've received re. this establishment has been somewhat exaggerated - I expected more from you all
+D(to Mary): Hello, I am the Devil, Lucifer or Satan - what you will - and I must say the lavish reports of Satanic activity which I've received re. this establishment have been somewhat exaggerated - I expected more from you all

 PBS(to Mary): So sweet his eye and its sulphury glare - so soft to his ear the cry of despair